MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/README.md

 | **Tutorial 3:** Analysis Tools                                          | [![MDA Part 3](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/blob/jun24-ws/notebooks/Tutorial3_Analysis.ipynb)                                                         |
 | **Tutorial 4:** Advanced Universe Creation and Attributes               | [![MDA Part 4](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/blob/jun24-ws/notebooks/Tutorial4_Advanced.ipynb)                                                         |

+## Asking Questions *Before and During the Workshop*

+The primary communication channel for asking questions and having relevant discussions for this workshop will be the [MDAnalysis Discord server](https://discord.com/channels/807348386012987462/).
+To join the server, use the invitation link, [https://discord.gg/dMQWjNcZmh](https://discord.gg/dMQWjNcZmh).
+If you are new to Discord, [here are some resources](https://support.discord.com/hc/en-us/categories/115000217151) to help you get started.

+Once you join the server, you will see a “ASU WORKSHOP 2024” category.
+Start exploring the specific channels and read their descriptions to get used to the organization.
+You are welcome to introduce yourself in the #general channel and start asking any workshop-related questions in the #questions forum.
+Unfortunately Discord is limited in its ability to collapse the post titles posted in the #questions and #hackathon forums, so a workaround is to mute these channels (a post should show again if someone updates it).

 ## Connecting to the Wireless Network/Wifi

 * The **asu guest** wireless network is *available to all participants* but limited in capabilities.
 * The **eduroam** network is available to anyone whose institution participates in [eduroam](https://eduroam.org/).
 If you need to set up anything, talk to your institution's IT support *before* coming to ASU.
 * The **asu** network is only available to members of Arizona State University.

 ### "asu guest" network